chizer1/DbLocator/docs/index.md

 ## Examples

-Check out our [Examples](articles/examples.md) to see DbLocator in action:
+Check out the [Examples](articles/examples.md) to see DbLocator in action:

 - Basic tenant setup
 - Multi-database tenant configuration